What is Load Testing?

 Load testing is one of the type of performance testing using which we evaluate the performance of an application under expected real-world load.

-Load testing is actually a subset of performance testing that focuses on analyzing the behavior of web application under a particular load, for a predefined amount time.
-Whereas, performance testing is a broader term that includes checking different aspects of system like application's state at workload higher than expected(stress testing); performance of application with large volume of data(volume testing); ability of system to sustain normal workload for a large duration of time(endurance) etc.
+Load testing is actually a subset of performance testing that focuses on analyzing the behavior of web applications under a particular load, for a predefined amount of time.
+Whereas, performance testing is a broader term that includes checking different aspects of the system like application’s state at workload higher than expected(stress testing); performance of application with a large volume of data(volume testing); ability of system to sustain normal workload for a large duration of time(endurance) etc.

 You can learn about different performance testing concepts and script creation from our Apache JMeter tutorial.